 Over the past several years 4 Paws has offered internships to dog trainers from other countries to come to the United States and learn how to train some of the dogs unique to our agency.
-It has been a wonderful experience to meet with and train several interns from Asian and Slavic Countries and we look forward to working with several trainers from Australia in the months ahead this year.
+It has been a wonderful experience to meet with and train several interns from many countries.

-If you are interested in our internship program feel free to contact us for further details or to plan your stay.
-We will work actively with you as you pursue funding for your trip with in your country and as you work with the American Embassy to obtain a visa for your travel.
+If you are interested in our internship program feel free to email firstname.lastname@example.org for further details or to plan your stay.
+We will work actively with you as you pursue funding for your trip within your country and as you work with the American Embassy to obtain a visa for your travel.

 *Longer internships may be considered for trainers who are working for a well established service dog organization within their country and whose desire is to return to this agency and work with them to train and place service dogs with children in their desired field of study.

-Intern and director of Smart Pups in Australia
+4 Paws Intern and Director of Smart Pups in Australia

 January 2011.
-Patricia (Trish) McAlister did an internship with us and is now back in Australia and placing service dogs using our model of training.
+Patricia (Trish) McAlister did an internship with 4 Paws for Ability and is now back in Australia and placing service dogs using our model of training.
 Here’s a bit of background, the rest of which can be found at her website, SmartPups.